 Your radiologist (doctor who specializes in image-guided procedures) has recommended that you have an MRI-guided breast biopsy.
 A breast biopsy is done to take samples of tissue from your breast to examine it for cancer.

-Once the area to be biopsied is found, your will guide a thin needle into your breast.
+Once the area to biopsy is found, your radiologist will guide a thin needle into your breast.
 They will remove a sample of tissue or cells.
 The sample is then checked for cancer.
 After your biopsy, you will have a mammogram.

 If you have any of the devices listed below, call 646-227-2323.
 It may not be safe for you to have an MRI.

 If an MRI is not safe for you, your doctor will order a different test.
 If you have any other questions about your MRI, call your doctor’s office.

 Before Your Procedure

 - If you have a medical implant or device, ask the doctor who put it in for the exact name and manufacturer.
 If you don’t have this information before your MRI, you may not be able to have it that day.

 - During your MRI you will lie face down on your stomach with your hands above your head for about 1 hour.
 Your breasts will fit into cushioned holes in the table.
 If you think you will be uncomfortable lying still or if you’re afraid of being in a narrow or small space, talk with your doctor or nurse ahead of time.
 They may prescribe medication to help you feel more comfortable.

 - If you wear a medication patch on your skin, you may need to remove it before your MRI.
 This is because metal in the patch may heat up during your MRI and cause burns.
 Make sure you have an extra medication patch with you to apply after your MRI.

 The MRI machine makes loud noises during the scan.
 This video shows relaxation exercises you can practice before your MRI.
 You can do these exercises during your scan to feel more comfortable.